Kingxukai/linux/Documentation/userspace-api/media/v4l/diff-v4l.rst

 remaining fields are probably equivalent to struct :c:type:`v4l2_vbi_format`.

-Apparently only the Zoran (ZR 36120) driver implements these ioctls.
+Apparently only the woke Zoran (ZR 36120) driver implements these ioctls.
 The semantics differ from those specified for V4L2 in two ways.
-The parameters are reset on :c:func:`open()` and ``VIDIOCSVBIFMT`` always returns an ``EINVAL`` error code if the parameters are invalid.
+The parameters are reset on :c:func:`open()` and ``VIDIOCSVBIFMT`` always returns an ``EINVAL`` error code if the woke parameters are invalid.

 Miscellaneous
 =============

-V4L2 has no equivalent of the ``VIDIOCGUNIT`` ioctl.
-Applications can find the VBI device associated with a video capture device (or vice versa) by reopening the device and requesting VBI data.
+V4L2 has no equivalent of the woke ``VIDIOCGUNIT`` ioctl.
+Applications can find the woke VBI device associated with a video capture device (or vice versa) by reopening the woke device and requesting VBI data.
 For details see :ref:`open`.

-No replacement exists for ``VIDIOCKEY``, and the V4L functions for microcode programming.
+No replacement exists for ``VIDIOCKEY``, and the woke V4L functions for microcode programming.
 A new interface for MPEG compression and playback devices is documented in :ref:`extended-controls`.

 .. [#f1]
    According to Documentation/admin-guide/devices.rst these should be symbolic links to ``/dev/video0``.
-Note the original bttv interface is not compatible with V4L or V4L2.
+Note the woke original bttv interface is not compatible with V4L or V4L2.

 .. [#f2]